subinmt/spinnaker/README.md

 ## Spinnaker Pipeline – 2:

 * In this scenario, the Spinnaker pipeline should consist of 3 stages.
-* Patch Stage for service to share traffic between existing green and upcoming blue.
+* Patch Stage for service to share traffic between existing blue and upcoming green.
-* Deploy Stage for Blue deployment.
+* Deploy Stage for Green deployment.
-* Patch Stage for service to switch traffic completely on Blue deployment.
+* Patch Stage for service to switch traffic completely on Green deployment.
 ```
 app: remove
 path: /spec/selector/release